muftring/iu-netsci/course-notes.md

 # The Small World Phenomenon
+Small-world Phenomena is a means to show how interconnected networks really are, no matter their size.
+The basic tenet is that on average any two nodes in a network are likely to be connected and they are really not that far away from each other.

+This principle has been demonstrated repeatedly on social networks, where there is a high likelihood that any two randomly selected individuals can be connected to each other through their friendship or professional networks in no more than 6 links on average.
+Hence, the proliferation of the term Six Degrees of Separation.

 A social network exhibits the small-world phenomenon if, roughly speaking, any two individuals in the network are likely to be connected through a short sequence of intermediate acquaintances. [https://www.cs.cornell.edu/home/kleinber/swn.d/swn.html]

 Six degrees of separation is the idea that all living things and everything else in the world are six or fewer steps away from each other so that a chain of "a friend of a friend" statements can be made to connect any two people in a maximum of six steps.
 It was originally set out by Frigyes Karinthy in 1929 and popularized in an eponymous 1990 play written by John Guare. [https://en.wikipedia.org/wiki/Six_degrees_of_separation]